 Above is an early photo (with snapshot overlays of archive and library content) of THR shelves containing vintage-era research materials of early 20th century and mid-century timeframes.
 These offer a glimpse of today’s vintage Halloween collectibles as originally sold to stores and entertainment venues as vendor stock, or as favors offered for direct purchase by the public consumer.
 These various sources provide exciting content that is not only a window into the merchandising history of Halloween but a wide range of Americana (at times offering intriguing international connections to the development of holiday expressions we observe in current times).

-from THR’s archivist librarian.
+latest blog posts from THR’s archivist librarian.

 Below, are some on-site snippets of information (or on-site blog) expanding upon various content of THR volumes.
 These offer a range of treats – such as behind-the-scene views of the archive, the library, and book publications, or bits-and-pieces of text and images that didn’t fit the final print volumes.